 If you’re knowledgeable about something it seems likely that you’ll participate in communities to share that knowledge.
 Think about online communities such as Reddit, or local associations that are specific to your area of expertise.
 What I’m not saying here is to start spamming relevant forums or communities with ads or contributions that aren’t help.
 Be genuine and helpful.

 Are there pages on your website that are a little thin in content and aren’t really beneficial to a user or potential customer?
 You should look to improve this content and build it out or remove it.
 I’m not saying you should all of a sudden to a mass removal of content, but consider this – if the majority of content on your website isn’t useful or helpful, then Google may consider this and lower the quality rating of your website.
 Does the content on your website match the intent of the person searching for it?

-If you have a site that serves pop-up ads that show throughout the site you should probably go ahead and remove those too.
+If you have a site that serves intrusive pop-up ads that show throughout the site you should probably go ahead and remove those too.
 They do nothing for your trust rating and show that the website may be overly aggressive in trying to drive a sale rather than be useful.